Trucking Pop Culture Topic!

-Can you answer challenging trivia questions about trucking?
+Can you answer challenging trivia questions about trucking pop culture?
 In the USA, the public celebrates trucking lingo.
 Many songs, movies, and TV shows revolve around big rigs.
 Take a moment to appreciate how much truckers help shape popular culture.

 A Quick Overview